[Updated] Social media dashboards: a guide

 If there’s nothing that needs changing, based on your dashboard’s metrics, you should move on to other things that need your attention.
 But sometimes your social media dashboard is going to be your early warning system, your light that flashes DANGER.

-Perhaps you see great engagement on your posts between 6 and 10pm, so you schedule them for that time period.
+Perhaps you see great engagement on your Instagram Reels and posts that are video clips from screens between 6 and 10pm, so you schedule them for that time period.
 Normally, you stay online and engage with some commenters for an hour or so after publishing, and then let the full results speak for themself the next day on your dashboard.

 Sounds reasonable, yes?